Precious lace

 Lace by Maison Fauve

-We have integrated lace into our range of fabrics when launching the Fauvae Botanica collection .
-The Cicadella blouse pattern was also created especially with the aim of offering you the perfect little lace blouse that is easy to sew.
-All our lace is woven in Turkey in the workshops that also weave the lace of a pretty brand that has many addicts ;)
+We incorporated lace into our fabric range when we launched the Fauvae Botanica collection .
+The Cicadella blouse pattern was created specifically to offer you the perfect little lace blouse that's easy to sew.
+All our lace is woven in Turkey in the workshops that also weave the lace for a lovely brand that has many addicts ;)

 Botanica Lace